In a hurry? Tap or click to listen to this story in less than a minute!

 Facebook’s latest privacy betrayal

 Research by TechCrunch shows just how far Facebook is willing to go to find out what exactly its members are doing at all times.
-A couple years ago, Facebook started paying people up to $20 per month, plus referral fees, to install a “Facebook Research” VPN app.
+A couple of years ago, Facebook started paying people up to $20 per month, plus referral fees, to install a “Facebook Research” VPN app.
 A virtual private network (VPN) allows you to connect to the internet through a dedicated server.
 So, Facebook’s testers were consenting to use this dedicated network to access the internet, and the app was collecting their smartphones’ activities.

 You might see ads on social media sites for beta testing services, offering you the chance to test apps or Facebook-related features.
 Companies like Applause, BetaBound, and uTest give people the chance to test apps before they’re market-ready, to help developers improve them.
 In this case, the Facebook Research app was used to find out what other apps people have on their phones, and it collected data about members’ other activities.

 The company targeted users between 13 and 35 to sign up for the program sometimes referred to as “Project Atlas.”
-If you signed up, you had to install a certificate on your Apple or Android gadget that let Facebook monitor your network traffic on your phone phone.
+If you signed up, you had to install a certificate on your Apple or Android gadget that let Facebook monitor your network traffic on your phone.

 Users were asked to trust “Facebook, Inc. (In-House).”